Written by Richard Curtis (Notting Hill, Love Actually, About Time)

 And yet, as with most Richard Curtis scripts, there’s something so infectiously lovely about Yesterday.
 It’s comfy and entertaining, a film to relax with on a lazy afternoon.

-The adoration for The Beatles, clearly shared by Boyle, coats every scene.
-As Jack gets more famous, he perfects the songs in studio rooms - making sure every beat and strum and ridiculous noise is cherished.
-These moments joyfully examine the power behind the music, the notes inside the masterpieces, like a deconstructive music documentary.
+The adoration for the Fab Four, clearly shared by Boyle, coats every scene.
+As Jack gets more famous, he perfects the songs in studios – making sure every beat and strum and ridiculous noise is cherished.
+These moments joyfully examine the power behind the music, the notes inside the masterpieces, like a reconstructed music documentary.

-The faults are difficult to ignore, the list being as long as Hey Jude.
-The main problem is that Curtis and Boyle rarely sync with each other’s styles, and often make awkward collisions.
+The faults are difficult to ignore – the list being as long as Hey Jude.
+The main problem is that Curtis' and Boyle's styles rarely coalesce, and often make awkward collisions.
 Simple dialogue scenes are pepped up with slanted angles, vivid colours, and enormous set pieces that don't feel right.
 It’s clear Curtis wants an unfussy fairytale, but Boyle’s eager for a stylish rollercoaster.

 28 Jun 19 – 28 Jun 20, Times vary